anchpop/wise_mans_haskell/book.md

   where indexedChoices = zip [1..] choices
 ```

 And voilà!
 We have now removed the two biggest bugs in our program.
 But it's not very user friendly.
 If the user enters `one` when they meant `1`, we just show `Choice: ` again.
 It doesn't give any instruction for what the user should do.
-Let's make one funal change to the `getChoice` function.
+Let's make one final change to the `getChoice` function.
 Remember, `do` is just syntax sugar for an expression, so we can use it in the `where` block!marginnote(We can even use `do` expressions inside `do` expressions!).

 ```haskell
 getChoice :: (Integral a, Read a, Show a) => a -> IO a   -- We need to call show on the input, so a needs to be a member of the show typeclass.